python-boilerplate/uv-template/docs/features/code_quality/ruff.md

 ---

-You can find more information about linter and formatter configuration here: [Ruff Documentation](https://docs.astral.sh/ruff/)
+For more details on configuration, see the [Ruff Documentation](https://docs.astral.sh/ruff/)